JoydeepMallick/Yet-Another-Weather-App/README.md

 The server side code has been hosted in container via render(default port given to us is 10000 if we do not expicitly hardcode the port in environment variables) at https://yetanother-weatherapp.onrender.com

-The server side code has also been hosted as a serverless function in netlify at
+The server side code has also been hosted as a serverless function in netlify at [TBD]()

 How to host in stateful docker containers via Render - [Click here](https://www.youtube.com/watch?v=yln_CffenYw)